Monday, August 17, 2026

 To use, one would drop a block into hot or boiling water, and within a few minutes, the hiker would have a piping-hot bowl of soup.
 When possible, users would forage for additional ingredients to enhance their soup, such as fresh game meat, herbs, mushrooms, or wild vegetables.
 In the early 20th century, soup bouillon was invented, replacing the condensed broth ingots on the trail.
 Grandma Gatewood was particularly fond of carrying bouillon.
 Soup is an excellent trail food due to its high sodium and electrolyte content.

 Meat was also dried into jerky and carried on the trail.
 It was usually carried in rawhide pouches to protect it from moister since modern plastic pouches did not yet exist.
 Dried fruit and nuts were also utilized when available.
 Another popular menu item was dry flour and salt that could be mixed with water and cooked into bread.
-No additional ingredients are needed to make a trail bread; however, it was rarely the plat préféré.
-Today, people often add a leavening agent and spices like garlic or pepper to their trail bread.
+No additional ingredients are needed to make a trail bread.
+Anyone who has eaten plain trail bread for several days can understand why campers quickly began experimenting with additions like garlic, pepper, and leavening agents.
 The dough could be fried in a little oil to make pan bread or placed on the end of a stick and roasted over a fire to create stick bread, a method favored by John Muir.

 By the end of the 19th century, canned food and drinks packaged in glass were widely available.
 As a result, these items sometimes ended up in hikers' packs.
 To dispose of their empty cans and bottles, hikers often buried them or left them in trash heaps.
 This litter accumulated over the decades, leading hikers to recognize the need for better conservation practices.